upclinux/upclinux.github.io/_posts/2015-05-17-wi-fi-hotspot-on-banana-pro-2.markdown

         AuthScriptPathFragment auth.php?
     }

 I just used the board as an auth server directly.
-If possible, please use EXTERNAL server to reduce the load and use HTTPS for security.
+If possible, please use EXTERNAL servers to reduce load of the router and use HTTPS protocol for security.

 WifiDog provides lots of features such as IP blocking (may be like GFW?), trusted users.

 ## Auth Server

 ### wifidog-auth

-You can use [wifidog-auth](https://github.com/wifidog/wifidog-auth) in production.
+You can use [wifidog-auth](https://github.com/wifidog/wifidog-auth) in production environment.
 Here is a [tutorial](http://dev.wifidog.org/wiki/doc/install/auth-server) about deploying.

 It's sorry that I failed to deploy the existing repo on my Banana Pro and it's too HUGE for me and my board.
 So I use a simple one instead.

 ### Mini server on board

-I use lighttpd, PHP and MySQL for auth.
-I won't describe how to install them because there's lots of articles you can Google.
+I use lighttpd, PHP and MySQL for auth on the board.
+You can Google how to install them.

 The following codes are from [zhyaof](http://talk.withme.me/?p=267) with some changes and they're just prototypes.
 DO NOT use them in production environment!